Skip to content

 TIP

-It isn’t recommended to display more than five of data on the donut chart.
-If there are more than five categories, display the largest five, and place the others in the sixth category and name it Other.
+It isn’t recommended to display more than five categories on the donut chart.
+If there are more than five categories, display the largest five, and place the others in the "Other" category.

-Don't use donut chart to compare two sets of values.
-Instead, you can use Stacked bar chart.
+Avoid using donut chart for comparing two sets of values.
+Use Stacked bar chart instead.